 Home Remedies for Nail Fungus

-Fungus is more commonly found on your toenails but it can also be on your hands.
-Besides being unsightly, it is necessary to treat it to be in good health.
-If you have yellowish, green, or brown nails, don’t hesitate to take a look at these home remedies for fungus.
+Fungi are more commonly found on toenails but they can also be on your hand.
+Besides being unsightly, it’s necessary to treat it in order to be healthy.
+If you have yellowish, green, or brown nails, don’t hesitate to take a look at these home remedies for nail fungus.

 Characteristics of Nail Fungus

-In medical terms it is called Onychomycosis, but the common name is “nail fungus”.
-It is very frequent for men especially and on the big toes.
-It can also appear on your hands.
-In this case, it affects women more.
+In medical terms, it is called Onychomycosis, but the common name is “nail fungus.”
+It’s very common for men especially and on the big toe.
+It can also appear in your fingernails, which affects women more.

-As soon as one nail gets infected with fungus, it can spread to the other ones easily but always on the same type of limb.
+As soon as one nail gets infected with fungus, it can spread to the other ones easily that are on the same type of limb.
 This means that it can be between the toes of the same foot or hand or even spread from one foot to the other or one hand to the other.
-It is very rare to have toenail fungus spread to your hands.
+It’s very rare to have toenail fungus spread to your hands.

 When the fungus affects the nail, it starts to become thicker and look yellow.
 Sometimes they take on gray, green, brown, or black tones.
 According to how the infection progresses, it will invade more areas of the nail, which will peal and may even fall off.
 The skin underneath will be red, swollen, and itchy.

-In the unusual case of fingernail fungus, these become yellow or brown, cracked, brittle, and weak.
+In the unusual case of fingernail fungus, the nails become yellow or brown, cracked, brittle, and weak.
 They aren’t strong enough to grow and they may even fall off, with the same thing happening to the skin that happens with toenail fungus.

 Recommendations for Avoiding the Spread of Nail Fungus

 - Avoid walking barefoot in public areas like gym bathrooms, locker rooms, showers, and pools.
-After you do this, wash and dry your feet very well before putting on your shoes.
+If you do, wash and dry your feet very well before putting your shoes back on.

-- Don’t use other people’s nail clippers in a beauty salon or among your family, for example.
-Always bring your own and don’t share it with anyone else.
+- Don’t use other people’s nail clippers.
+Always use your own and don’t share it with anyone else.
 If you have fungus on one of your toenails, don’t use the same tool to cut the rest of your toenails.
-You won’t transfer it by doing this.
-Cut your nails in a straight line on a regular basis.
+If you do so, you won’t transfer the fungus to other toes.
+Also, cut your nails in a straight line on a regular basis.

 - Wear 100% cotton socks that absorb sweat in your feet.
-If they get wet from rain for example, change them as soon as possible and put foot powder on them.
+If your feet get wet because of rain, change them as soon as possible and put foot powder on them.

 If you have fingernail fungus: